-The shorebirds that we see along the New Hampshire seacoast are travelling between northern breeding areas and tropical wintering ones.
+The shorebirds that we see along the New Hampshire seacoast are traveling between northern breeding areas and tropical wintering ones.
 Only four species actually breed along our coast (Piping Plover, Killdeer, Spotted Sandpiper, and Willet), and the rest are here for one reason: to feed.
-They are eating to build up fat reserves to fuel the next leg of migration, which might entail a flight of hundreds of miles.
-NH Audubon last looked at shorebird use of the coast in 2006-07, and much can happen in over a decade.
-Through a combination of eBird data and standardized surveys, we revisited this area in 2018-19 to see what might have changed.
+They are building up fat reserves to fuel the next leg of migration, which might entail a flight of hundreds of miles.
+NH Audubon first looked at shorebird use of the coast in 2006-07 and revisited this area in 2018-20 to see what might have changed.
 A shift in site use may indicate that shorebirds are being driven from prime foraging or roosting locations by disturbance or other threats in our narrow coastal zone.

 The key area for foraging shorebirds in New Hampshire remains the tidal flats of the Hampton-Seabrook Estuary, where hundreds may congregate at low tide.
 As these flats are inundated, the birds shift elsewhere, with sites including Meadow Pond in Hampton and areas of seaweed (aka “wrack”) deposited on beaches the length of the coast.
 At the highest tides, shorebirds need a place to rest until they are able to forage again, and these roost sites are just as important as feeding areas.
-Some locations have shifted dramatically since our previous study, with pools on the periphery of the Hampton-Seabrook estuary that are no longer used.
+Some locations shifted dramatically between our two studies, including the discontinued use of pools on the periphery of the Hampton-Seabrook estuary.
 Instead, a significant roost has formed on a cobble beach at the north end of Hampton, where hundreds of birds pack into a narrow strip of dry ground at high tide.

-Photos, from the top: Least Tern and chick by Len Medlock, Semipalmated Plover by Pam Hunt.
+Photos, from the top: Black-bellied Plovers by Scott Heron, Semipalmated Plover by Pam Hunt.

 The New Hampshire Audubon offers multiple opportunities for those interested in joining us as a member or donating for one of our various causes.